 Students enjoy regular outings and activities with residents from other floors and buildings through social activities both on and off campus.
 For more information on campus events, please see the Events Calendar.

 Do male and female students live together; What are the housing options?

 One floor in Burke-Griffeth is designated for male students and one floor for female students.
 Mom Richart apartments are comprised of 20 double occupancy and individual units, so floors can easily accommodate both males and females.
 The Hilyard apartments have 23 single occupancy apartments, 12 double occupancy apartments, and two larger bedrooms (four resident) units.
-Every apartment has its own kitchen, bathroom and living room.
+Townhouses house 6-10 students in a combination of single and double rooms.
+Every apartment or townhouse has its own kitchen, bathroom and living room.

 What data access is available in the living areas?

-Each student has access to wireless internet throughout the residence halls in Burke-Griffeth and Mom Richart apartments.
+Each residential area has access to wireless internet.
+There is wired internet (ethernet) available in Burke-Griffeth and Mom Richart apartments.
 If you are having trouble connect to the NCU internet, please contact the Help Desk.